“my servant.” Isaiah 42:1-3 is quoted in Matthew 12:18-21.

-“my servant.”
 Isaiah 42:1-7 is the first of four “Servant Songs” in Isaiah, which are poetic sections about the Messiah.
-They are called “Servant Songs” because they are Hebrew poetry about the servant of God, the Messiah.
-The scholars differ about the exact ending of each song, because there is not a definitive “last verse” in the songs letting people know when it ends.
+They are called “Servant Songs” because they are Hebrew poetry about the Messiah, the servant of God.
+The scholars differ about the exact ending of each song because there is not a definitive “last verse” in the songs that lets people know when the song ends.
 Nevertheless, the four songs seem to be: Isaiah 42:1-7; 49:1-7; 50:4-11 and 52:13-53:12.
 The last “Servant Song,” Isaiah 52:13-53:12, is famous because it is the section that shows the Messiah suffering for the sins of mankind, and has verses such as these: “Surely he has borne our sickness and carried our suffering, yet we considered him plagued, struck by God, and afflicted.
 But he was pierced for our transgressions, crushed for our iniquities.
 The punishment that brought us peace was on him, and by his wounds we are healed” (Isa.
 53:4-5).

 The prophetic perfect idiom is a challenge to translators.
 Some translators want to keep the idiom, expecting the reader to become educated as to what it means, so versions like the ESV have, “I have put My spirit upon him,” while other versions, trying to make the English make sense to the less educated reader, use the future tense and say, “I will put my spirit on him” (NIV).
 In the REV we have generally, but not always, retained the literal reading of the text and expect the reader to know from the context and scope of Scripture that the verse is speaking of a future event.
 The Messiah was not even born when Isaiah 42:1 was written, and so we know that God’s putting His gift of holy spirit upon him referred to a future event.
 Then, from the New Testament, we learn that God put holy spirit upon Jesus right after he was baptized by John the Baptist (Matt.
 3:16; Mark 1:10; Luke 3:22).